 Importantly, the person receiving care does not always need to be the one claiming.
 In many cases, a spouse, adult child, or family member who pays for the care may be able to claim the qualifying expense on their own tax return, depending on the relationship and tax circumstances.

+Up to one-third of your / your family member’s care costs may effectively be funded via SARS.
 This can make quality care more affordable for families supporting a loved one.

 How It Works